What are the pros and cons of an Amazon Fire tablet? Which features and specs you may enjoy or miss? Find the answers in this handy list.

 5. You can extend the Fire’s memory by microSD card

-Amazon Fire tablets come with the microSD card slot.
+Amazon Fire tablets come with an microSD card slot.
 It’s one of their most significant benefits, especially that the internal memory is rather small.

 That’s why many Amazon Fire users buy memory cards together with other accessories.
-What you have to remember, however, is that microSD cards can be more expensive than the tablet.
-The cards capable of storing 400 GB cost no less than $100.
+What you have to remember, however, is that microSD cards can be pricier than the tablet.

 6. It’s hard to manage sideloaded stuff on Amazon Fire